danachen/Ruby/reduce.md

 This is how #reduce is introduced in [Ruby docs](https://ruby-doc.org/core-2.4.0/Enumerable.html#method-i-reduce):

-Sum some numbers
+Ex: Sum some numbers
 `(5..10).reduce(:+)                             #=> 45`

-Same using a block and inject
+Ex: Same using a block and inject
 `-->(5..10).inject { |sum, n| sum + n }            #=> 45`

-Multiply some numbers
+Ex: Multiply some numbers
 `-->(5..10).reduce(1, :*)                          #=> 151200`

-Same using a block
+Ex: Same using a block
 `-->(5..10).inject(1) { |product, n| product * n } #=> 151200`

-Find the longest word
+Ex: Find the longest word
 ```ruby
 -->longest = %w{ cat sheep bear }.inject do |memo, word|
    memo.length > word.length ? memo : word
 end
 longest                                        #=> "sheep"
 ```
+Here are some applications of #reduce

 1. The most basic use of #reduce is its go-to use of adding an array of numbers